AnindoChoudhury/Bankist/readme.md

 ![Bankist](./images/readme1.jpg)

 Bankist is a minimalist banking web application that allows users to create a localized database of accounts with unique PINs.
 Users can perform various banking operations seamlessly within this simple yet effective platform.
+This is a course project where the HTML and CSS code was provided.
+The JS code is entirely written by me, including a functionality that lets you create multiple accounts (The course was restricted to four hardcoded accounts).

 ## Features